Some interesting articles about Steadicams

 Portions of this interview were edited for clarity.

-Notes on the Mk III Steadicam
+Notes on the Mk III

-gun sights mounted within the operators helmet.
-They were composed of
+targeted by thermal gun sights mounted within the operators helmet.

-a German Spandau M-42 Sub-Machine gun fixed to a modified steadicam harness.
+a German Spandau M-42 Sub-Machine gun fixed to a modified steadicam

 guns were designed by Jim Cameron and were put together by Bapty, the

 leading supplier of firearms to the UK film industry.
-Two Mk III Steadicam
+Two Mk III

-the IR sights, lights and front plates at Pinewood Studios Below are some
+Terry Reed made the IR sights, lights and front plates at Pinewood

-notes I have composed on the Mk III.
+Studios Below are some notes I have composed on the Mk III.
 Although the model 3A is no longer

 manufactured, it is readily available on the used market.
-Right now used
+Right now

-model 3A’s are in the neighbourhood of $27,000-29,000.
-Camera Operators Vest: The comfortable
+used model 3A’s are in the neighbourhood of $27,000-29,000.
+Camera Operators Vest: The

-and sophisticated weight distribution system which efficiently transfers
+effective and sophisticated weight distribution system which

-and distributes the weight of the steadicam system across the operator’s
+efficiently transfers and distributes the weight of the steadicam

-shoulders, back and hips.
-A parachute-type pin and cone quick release system
+pin and cone quick release system

 is a reliable safety measure.
-The vest pad, made of washable cotton polyester
+The vest pad, made of washable cotton

 and featuring velcro backing for easy removal, offer added ventilation